FedoraKDE/kde-settings/README.txt

-This directory carries the RPM auto-Provides and auto-Requires scripts for KDE Plasma developed as part of the Google Summer of Code 2011 project by Kevin Kofler, at least until/unless they get merged into some other repository (e.g. kde-workspace, kdelibs or rpm.org's git repositories).
+This directory used to carry the RPM auto-Provides and auto-Requires scripts for KDE Plasma developed as part of the Google Summer of Code 2011 project by Kevin Kofler.
+They were now merged into the kde-settings trunk.
+You can find the current versions of the scripts under trunk/usr/lib/rpm in this repository.